Skip to Main Content

 PATTERN

-A plain, non-patterned shirt/blouse always works best.
+A plain, non-patterned shirt or blouse always works best.
 If patterned, a very subtle one is acceptable.

 MATERIAL

-Shirts that work best do not easily wrinkle and bounce-back when scrunched
+Shirts that work best do not readily wrinkle and bounce back when scrunched.

 COLOR

-Unless a sweet, soft look is intended, it’s best to avoid pastels.
+Avoid pastels unless a sweet, soft look is intended.
 Darker tones engender a greater sense of credibility, competence, and trust.

 FIT

-In general, a looser fit is preferable over a tight-fitting blouse.
+In general, a looser fit is preferable to a tight-fitting blouse.
 Choose a snug-fitting blouse only when there are no weight concerns.
-If not, the tight look can easily add around 20 extra pounds of “visual” weight.
+Otherwise, the tight look can easily add around 20 extra pounds of “visual” weight.
 Though some degree of cleavage is acceptable, too much can communicate a message one might not intend.

 JACKET/DRESS